pingcap/docs/tidb-cloud/changefeed-sink-to-apache-kafka.md

 Currently, TiDB Cloud supports Private Connect for generic Kafka only.
 It does not include special integration with MSK, Confluent Kafka, or other services.

-- If your Apache Kafka service is hosted in AWS, follow [Set Up Self Hosted Kafka Private Link Service in AWS](/tidb-cloud/setup-self-hosted-kafka-pls.md) to ensure that the network connection is properly configured.
+- If your Apache Kafka service is hosted in AWS, follow [Set Up Self-Hosted Kafka Private Link Service in AWS](/tidb-cloud/setup-self-hosted-kafka-pls.md) to ensure that the network connection is properly configured.
 After setup, provide the following information in the TiDB Cloud console to create the changefeed:

     - The ID in Kafka Advertised Listener Pattern
     - The Endpoint Service Name
     - The Bootstrap Ports

-- If your Apache Kafka service is hosted in Google Cloud, follow [Set Up Self Hosted Kafka Private Service Connect in Google Cloud](/tidb-cloud/setup-self-hosted-kafka-psc.md) to ensure that the network connection is properly configured.
+- If your Apache Kafka service is hosted in Google Cloud, follow [Set Up Self-Hosted Kafka Private Service Connect in Google Cloud](/tidb-cloud/setup-self-hosted-kafka-psc.md) to ensure that the network connection is properly configured.
 After setup, provide the following information in the TiDB Cloud console to create the changefeed:

     - The ID in Kafka Advertised Listener Pattern
     - The Service Attachment